makovkastar/makovkastar.github.io/source/_posts/2014-04-12-android-autocompletetextview-with-suggestions-from-a-web-service.markdown

 `bookTitle.setLoadingIndicator((android.widget.ProgressBar) findViewById(R.id.pb_loading_indicator))` binds the `ProgressBar` view to the `DelayAutoCompleteTextView`.

 It's important to set `OnItemClickListener` for the `DelayAutoCompleteTextView` and set a correct value to the target input field.
-Without doing that a string obtained via call to `Object.toString()` will be pasted to the field.
+Without doing that a string obtained via call to `toString()` of a selected object will be pasted to the field.